 We can also design the retrofit around future windows or doors in the basement.
 Just let us know where you imagine them, and we will see if we can achieve the required engineering values without treating that area.

+It may.
 More likely, this work will make the difference between qualifying for earthquake insurance or not.
 If your insurance company does not require that homes be retrofitted before issuing earthquake insurance, they may well offer a discount if your home is retrofitted.
 Ask your agent.

 Many homeowners and potential buyers understand the importance of home safety, and are willing to pay more for a retrofitted home.
-Given the relatively modest investment required for most homes, it seems likely that the cost could be recouped when the home is sold.
+Given the relatively modest investment required for most homes, it is likely that the cost could be recouped when the home is sold.

 When we began retrofitting, all methods required a cast concrete foundation to bolt to.
 Back then, a block foundation would require substantial reinforcement to allow us to secure a house to it.